-It can be distressing to see a bird hobbling on one leg, whether the other leg is completely missing or only the foot is amputated.
+It can be distressing to see a bird hobbling on one leg, whether the other leg is completely missing or only the foot is amputated, and many compassionate birders wonder, can birds survive with one leg?
 Understanding these injuries can help birders accept how birds react and take steps to prevent unnecessary disabilities.

 How Birds Lose Legs

 Depending on the extent of the injury it isn't always possible to tell how a bird was disabled, but there are many different ways a bird can have a leg or foot amputated.

 - Predators: A hunting predator may catch hold of a bird's leg as the bird tries to flee.
 Depending on the type of predator and the strength of their grip, the leg may be broken or bitten off right away, or it may be twisted or torn off in the course of struggling as the bird escapes.

 - Deformities: Some birds are naturally hatched with bad legs, due to deformities inside the egg.
 Many of these young birds will not survive to leave the nest or learn to forage effectively with the disability.
 If the initial deformity is not severe, however, they may mature but be handicapped with a bad or missing leg.

 - Injuries: On rare occasions, birds may suffer unusual injuries that can lead to leg amputation.
 If the leg is caught, such as wedged in a niche, snapped in a rodent trap, or stuck to a glue trap, the bird may struggle and free itself, but with a bad injury that leads to the leg tissue dying and eventually falling off.
 Despite the severity of the injury, the bird may be able to recover and adapt to its new handicap.

 Is That Leg Really Gone?